Linux MintUbuntu Based

 sudo timeshift --create --comments "Pre-Telnet installation snapshot"

-Linux Mint 22 doesn’t come with Telnet pre-installed, so we’ll need to add both the client and the daemon.
-The client allows you to connect to remote Telnet servers, while the daemon enables your system to accept Telnet connections.
+Linux Mint 22 doesn’t include Telnet by default, requiring manual installation.
+Understanding the difference between the Telnet client and daemon is important.
+The Telnet client allows your system to initiate connections to remote Telnet servers, while the Telnet daemon (telnetd) enables your machine to accept incoming Telnet connections.
+Both components work together to provide complete Telnet functionality.

 sudo apt install telnetd telnet -y